himmetozcan/machine_learning_interview_questions/README.md

 17. What is the Expectation-Maximization (EM) algorithm, and in what kind of problems is it used?
     - **Fundamental Concept**: Understanding latent variable models and likelihood maximization.

-18. Explain Principal Component Analysis (PCA).
-How does it help in data reduction, and what are the potential drawbacks of using PCA?
-    - **Fundamental Concept**: Data reduction techniques specific to linear transformations.

 19. In the context of unsupervised learning, how is the optimal number of clusters determined in K-means clustering?
 Discuss methods like the Elbow Method and the Silhouette Method.
     - **Fundamental Concept**: Cluster analysis and methods for determining cluster adequacy.